-Like all other things, it’s worth pointing out that living and studying abroad is not all about rainbows and butterflies.
-There are several obstacles to overcome when studying abroad.
+Like all other things, it’s worth pointing out that living and studying abroad is not all about rainbows and butterflies, or just getting those college credits.
+There are several obstacles to overcome when participating in study abroad programs.
 It’s not easy to go overseas to study, but that’s what makes the experience fun and memorable.
 These trials will test and strengthen your character.

 Leaving your homeland can be intimidating; being homesick is completely natural.
 Experiential learning happens when you step outside your comfort zone.
 Once you get accustomed to your new environment, the fun and excitement linger more than homesickness.

 You will always want to get the highest quality education, regardless of where you study.
-International students have much more study options than domestic students.
-With many studies abroad programs available at your disposal, it can be confusing and tricky which one to enroll.
+International students have much more study options than domestic students through study abroad programs.
+With many of the best study abroad programs available at your disposal, it can be confusing and tricky which one to enroll in.

 Some of the world’s top universities are located in the UK, the United States, and Australia.
-You can explore your options from those countries if they’re the destinations you’re thinking of attending.
+You can explore your options from the multiple countries if they’re the destinations you’re thinking of attending.

 It allows you to travel and explore other places.

-Additionally, you will have the chance to visit nearby countries while studying in your study destination.
-Making side trips will always be part of your study abroad journey.
+Additionally, qualifying students will have the chance to visit nearby countries while studying at your study destination.
+Making side trips will always be part of your study abroad program’s journey.
 Make the most of your free days and try to book a trip somewhere near or beside your foreign city.

-This is why studying abroad offers an unparalleled learning experience and the chance to see more of the world.
+This is why the best study abroad programs offer an unparalleled learning experience and the chance to see more of the world.
 You will develop a worldview and character after visiting other parts of the world and prepare for life in the global world.
 You’ll be going back home filled with realizations, open-mindedness, and lifelong learnings.